LucurisClassic/Speedrun-Tool/README.md

 ### LiveSplit Setup
   1. Open LiveSplit.exe and right click on the interface.
   2. Import the layout by choosing the downloaded file `MC_Layout.lsl`.
   3. Import the splits from the downloaded file `MC_Splits.lss`.
-If you do not want to use my splits you can still import the `MC.lss` file and delete the segement timers, or write in the boss names yourself and start blank.
+If you do not want to use my splits you can still import the `MC_Splits.lss` file and delete the segement timers, or write in the boss names yourself and start blank.
   5. In Settings assign a hotkey for splits and resets.
 Enable Global Hotkeys.

 ### Python Script Setup